-Functionally this applied research is considering how can “product or service innovations” be commercialized through iterative “solution domain” activities that focuses on developing network agreements along a systems based methodology that ensures quality, governance and transformative productivity through behavioral and knowledge management.
+Functionally this applied research is ongoing.
+CEBOT's research considers how “product or service innovations” can be commercialized through iterative “solution domain” activities exchanged on developing network agreements, along a systems based methodology.
+By enlisting growth algorithms that signal the existance of trusted agreements, new AI exchange systems can ensures quality, governance and transformative productivity through ethical, people-centric, behavioral and knowledge management.

-The collaborative nature of this research allows NMTC the opportunity to create a common good for employers, employees, government, institutions, community, the nation and our global economic ecosystem.
+The collaborative nature of this research allows CEBOT the opportunity to create a common good for employers, employees, government, institutions, community, the nation and our global economic ecosystem.

-This is accomplished because of NMTC's legal, non-stock, tax exempt, 501(c)6 status, enhanced with a series of governance, procurement and technology innovations, and effectuated by NMTC's representation of the over 65,000 minority technology employers with total gross receipts of plus $100 Billion.
+This is accomplished because of CEBOT's legal, non-stock, 501(c)6 status, enhanced with a series of governance, procurement and technology innovations, and effectuated by CEBOT's representation of the over 65,000 minority technology employers with total gross receipts of plus $100 Billion.

 AIEF Program Goals